"Around the world lemon juice is one of the most popular drinks because it is healthy, tasty, and low in cost."

 If we contribute to the joy of others we reap the happiness benefits.

 Twelve years ago chronic illness forced me to leave a wonderful *career that I loved.
-In time I learned to embrace my new life and focus on interests I'd never had time for before.
+But, in time I learned to embrace this new life along with it's challenges and began to focus on interests I'd never explored or had time for before.

 Do what you love and joy will follow.